-If you mount a new chain, the sprockets should also be replaced.
+NOTE: if you mount a new chain, the sprockets should also be replaced.
 New chains wear faster if used on old used sprockets.

-Secure the screws of the chain wheel by applying Loctite 243 and fasten them in a crosswise order.
-Tightening torque for nuts: 35 Nm; tightening torque for screws: 50 Nm.
+Secure the screws of the chain wheel by applying Loctite and fasten them in a crosswise order.

+Tightening torque for nuts: 35 Nm.
+Tightening torque for screws: 50 Nm.